Autocracy, Inc.: Summary

 The book describes the relationships between autocratic governments in the 21st century, which are no longer based on shared ideology but "rather by a ruthless, single-minded determination to preserve their personal wealth and power".
 This networking of autocracies, that include Russia, China, Islamic Republic of Iran, Venezuela and others, use the global economic system and personal connections to support each other in maintaining their personal wealth and keeping their peoples oppressed.
 The author explores how these autocracies cooperate in several key areas: propaganda and media control, trade in weapons and technologies, and money laundering.

 Autocratic governments often support one another while democratic Western countries restrict their media channels.
 After the Russian invasion of Ukraine, Western nations removed the Russian TV channel Russia Today from their satellites because they claimed it broadcast Russian propaganda and "false narratives".
 In response, a Chinese satellite began to stream the channel and continue to spread pro-Russian propaganda around the world, especially in the developing world.

 These governments also disseminate fake news to stoke fear of Western countries and portray their leaders as defenders of order and tradition.
 For example, Russian media reports to other autocratic countries against the LGBTQ movement with fake news like "European governments take children from straight families and give them to gay couples" and present Vladimir Putin as guardian of the traditional family.
 They also use social media to spread propaganda, employing intentional typos in website addresses, known as typosquatting (Reuters.cfd instead of Reuters.com, Spiegel.pr not Spiegel.de), to lend false credibility to their messages and manipulate public opinion.

-The cooperation among these regimes extends beyond media control to include trade in weapons and technology, enabling them to undermine sanctions imposed by Western countries: China provides weapons to Venezuela, and Iran supplies arms to Russia.
+The cooperation among these governments extends beyond media control to include trade in weapons and technology, enabling them to undermine sanctions imposed by Western countries: China provides weapons to Venezuela, and Iran supplies arms to Russia.
 The networking of autocracies make often results in unexpected collaborations between governments that do not share ideology, religion, or borders.
 One such example is the Iran–Venezuela relations: Iran provided technical support, food and petrol to Venezuela, in return, Venezuela laundered money to Hezbollah, a pro-Iranian militia in Lebanon, and provided passports to its officials.